varabyte/kotter/README.md

 }.run { /* ... */ }
 ```

 Note that the input method automatically adds a cursor for you.
-This also handles keys like LEFT/RIGHT, HOME/END,
+This also handles keys like LEFT/RIGHT and HOME/END,
 moving the cursor back and forth between the bounds of the input string.

 You can intercept input as it is typed using the `onInputChanged` event: